miguelamezola/miguelamezola.github.io/_posts/2021-06-01-cricket-chirping-correlated-to-ambient-temperature.md

 published: true
 ---

-I never new that crickets chirp faster in hotter ambient temperatures but it's true!
+I never knew that crickets chirp faster as their ambient temperature rises but it's true!
 This could make for an awesome elementary school science project; i.e. the student can collect cricket data and then use a machine learning algorithm to predict the temperature given a chirp rate or vice versa.